Ivor Mairants: Composer

+Other activities

 Beginning in the 1930s, Mairants was a columnist for Melody Maker, BMG, and Classical Guitar.
 In 1980, his biography My Fifty Fretting Years was published by Ashley Mark Publishing in the UK and, in 1995, his book The Great Jazz Guitarists, a collection of note-for-note transcriptions of historic jazz guitar solos, was published by Music Maker Publications in Cambridge, England.

 He was a member of the Worshipful Society of Musicians, a British guild, and a Freeman of the City of London.
 In 1997 the Worshipful Society of Musicians inaugurated an annual competition for the Ivor Mairants Guitar Award.

-The Ivor Mairants shop, in Rathbone Place, finally closed its doors in December 2019 after 61 years, though the business is still running online.